 We have a choice to be thankful.
 We can choose to go to the dark side of negativity.
 Or we can choose to offer thanks.
 Thanks for every good gift.
 And thanks for the struggles.
 Because there’s always a blessing in every struggle.

-Developing a heart of gratitude very often comes as the result of the struggles that we have gone through.
+Developing a heart of gratitude very often comes as a result of the struggles that we have gone through.
 Many times, we don’t realize how blessed we are until we’ve lost something.

 Think about it.
 My life is a perfect example.
 You’ll get the big picture if you read how I became a quadruple amputee.
 But I don’t have hands or feet.
 It was a struggle learning to live without some pretty necessary body parts.

 But every day, and in every way, I have learned to be thankful for what I can do and for what I have.
 I don’t focus on what I don’t have and what I can’t do.
 There’s no point.
 Instead, I focus on my blessings.

 Very often I get that look from strangers that implies they’re sad and feel bad for me.
 I never want that.
 I want everyone to know that I am so blessed, sometimes I can’t contain my joy.
 I’m not sure I would have the same perspective if I hadn’t gone through the illness that got me here.A grateful heart is one that finds the countless blessings of God in the seemingly mundane everyday life.
 Click To Tweet

 1 Thessalonians 5:18 “In every thing give thanks: for this is the will of God in Christ Jesus concerning you.”